Mathieu-Robitaille/junk/python/PyDoom/README.md

 This is my implementation of Doom in python.

+I've tried to cram as much info into my commits as possible while also keeping them short Normally a ticket would get filled with information detailing each commit, but building an externally viewable system for one project would be cumbersome

 Future TODOs will reside here if they're more than a 5 minute fix General game plan will reside here as well.